 The German Colony, known in Hebrew as HaMoshava HaGermanit; is one of Jerusalem’s most popular neighborhoods.
 The German Colony is a fascinating mixture of Jewish traditions; Arab and German architecture; and American modernity.
 As you stroll through the community; you will witness stately manors; upscale restaurants; and high-end boutiques.
 Unlike the many more traditional Jewish neighborhoods in the historic city of Jerusalem, the German Colony gives off a cosmopolitan vibe.

 The reason why this neighborhood is so vastly different from others is due to its history.
-The neighborhood was established by the German Templers who had previously created colonies in Haifa and Jaffa; which quickly explains why this neighborhood is called the German Colony!
+The neighborhood was established by the German Templers who had previously created colonies like the German Colony in Haifa and Jaffa; which quickly explains why this neighborhood is called the German Colony!
 The Templers were a sect of Christians who had broken away from the Protestant Church and encouraged members to immigrate to the Holy Land to prepare for the Second Coming.
-Soon, though, the demographics of the Germany colony changed.
+Soon, though, the demographics of the German colony changed.

 The German Colony – A Hip Place to Walk Around